TinkerTools/tinkerdoc/text/key/index.rst

 INACTIVE [integer list]
    Sets the list of inactive atoms during a Tinker computation.
 Individual potential energy terms are not computed when all atoms involved in the term are inactive.
 For Cartesian space calculations, inactive atoms are not allowed to move.
 For torsional space calculations, rotations are not allowed when there are inactive atoms on both sides of the rotated bond.
 Multiple INACTIVE lines can be present in the keyfile, and on each line the keyword can be followed by one or more atom numbers or ranges.
 If any INACTIVE keys are found, all atoms are set to active except those listed on the INACTIVE lines.
 The ACTIVE keyword overrides all INACTIVE keywords found in the keyfile.

+.. index:: INDUCE-12-SCALE

 INDUCE-12-SCALE

+.. index:: INDUCE-13-SCALE

 INDUCE-13-SCALE

+.. index:: INDUCE-14-SCALE

 INDUCE-14-SCALE

+.. index:: INDUCE-15-SCALE

 INDUCE-15-SCALE

 .. index:: INTEGRATOR

-INTEGRATOR [VERLET/BEEMAN/STOCHASTIC/RIGIDBODY]
+INTEGRATOR [VERLET / BEEMAN / RESPA / BAOAB / NOSE-HOOVER / BUSSI / GHMC / STOCHASTIC / RIGIDBODY]
    Chooses the integration method for propagation of dynamics trajectories.
 The keyword is followed on the same line by the name of the option.
-Standard Newtonian MD can be run using either VERLET for the Velocity Verlet method, or BEEMAN for the velocity form of Bernie Brook's "Better Beeman" method.
-A Velocity Verlet-based stochastic dynamics trajectory is selected by the STOCHASTIC modifier.
-A rigid-body dynamics method is selected by the RIGIDBODY modifier.
-The default integration scheme is MD using the BEEMAN method.
+The VERLET modifier specifies the Velocity Verlet method.
+BEEMAN is the velocity form of Bernie Brook's "Better Beeman" method.
+RESPA is a two-stage multiple time step integrator that splits bonded and nonbonded interactions.
+Both NOSE-HOOVER and BUSSI select integrators coupled to a thermostat and barostat of the same name.
+STOCHASTIC is a Velocity Verlet-based stochastic dynamics method.
+RIGIDBODY is an Euler angle-based rigid-body dynamics method.
+The default integration scheme for molecular dynamics is to use the BEEMAN method.

 .. index:: INTMAX